Deidamia inscriptum

 Host Associations

-- Vitis - larval of vines
+- Vitis - larval food plant of grape vines

-- Ampelopsis - larval of pepper vines
+- Ampelopsis - larval food plant of pepper vines

 More Details